 👉 Drive Revenue

-The key to revenue attribution is tracking your webinar attendees and registrants through your marketing and sales funnel.
+The key to revenue attribution is tracking your number of registrations and webinar attendees through your marketing and sales funnel.
 If you don’t have a clear goal associated with your webinar, you can’t effectively convert your registrants into customers.

 How you approach goal setting will determine the success and impact of your webinars.
 Luckily, there are a number of methodologies you can use to establish your webinar goal before launching your webinar campaign.
 In this article, we’ll focus on two goal-setting frameworks: SMART goals, and Objective and Key Results (OKRs).